 Repeated courses are counted in the "hours attempted" calculation for financial aid purposes.
 The repeat grade is treated in the cumulative GPA.
 Students are eligible to repeat a course regardless of whether or not they receive a failing grade during the first attempt.
-According to Federal and State Regulations, students are allowed to repeat coursework as long as the student has not previously passed the course and meet Satisfactory Academic Progress.
+According to federal and state regulations, students are allowed to repeat coursework as long as the student has not previously passed the course and met Satisfactory Academic Progress.
 A passed course is considered any grade higher than an "F" or its equivalent.
-Once a student passes the course, he/she can only receive Federal and/or State funds to repeat the course one more time.
+Once a student passes the course, he/she can only receive federal and/or state funds to repeat the course one more time.
 Eligibility for repeat coursework is monitored at the time of awarding and again prior to disbursing funds.